DBCDK/hejmdal/README.md

 - `MOCK_WAYF` : `mock_externals.wayf`
   set to `1` (`MOCK_WAYF=1`) to mock WAYF and use a predefined response

+- `MUNICIPALITY_AGENCY_HACK` : `municipalityHack`
+  List of space separated agencies where municipality is blindly taken, defaults to "100450 700400 911116 911130"

 - `NODE_ENV` : `app.env`
   When run in production the `NODE_ENV` should be set to `production`: `NODE_ENV=production`